beckymcclain8/Responsive-Portfolio/README.md

 Please take a look and let me know if you have questions!

+You can view my profile at https://beckymcclain8.github.io/Responsive-Portfolio/.

-You can also find me on LinkedIn at https://www.linkedin.com/in/becky-mcclain-a22b73b5/.
+You can find me on LinkedIn at https://www.linkedin.com/in/becky-mcclain-a22b73b5/.

 You can email me at beckymcclain8@gmail.com